 Cap and trade doesn’t create paperwork for families and small businesses.
-Only major fossil fuel companies and big industrial emitters and utilities will need to track their greenhouse gas emissions and participate in the program.
+Only major fossil fuel companies and big industrial companies and utilities will need to track their greenhouse gas emissions and participate in the program.

-Nova Scotia’s program will recognize the investments already made by the electricity sector and will give most of the greenhouse gas allowances under its cap to companies for free.
+Nova Scotia’s program will recognize the investments already made by the electricity sector and will give most of the greenhouse gas allowances under the cap to companies for free.
 The proposed program will not require the participation of individuals and small businesses directly.

 Amendments to the Environment Act were passed in October 2017.
 They were proclaimed February 15, 2018.
 These amendments allow government to create the cap and trade program and regulations to support it.

 The first set of regulations (12 MB PDF) are now in effect.
 They require certain companies to report their GHG emissions and get them verified by a third party.